|« PreviousNext »|

 At the end of the billing cycle, the total charges (tagged and untagged) on the Cost Allocation Report reconcile with the total charges on your Downloadable CSV Report and your Account Activity page total.

 A tag is a label you assign to an AWS resource.
 Each tag consists of a key and a value, both of which you define.
-AWS uses tags as a mechanism to organize your resource costs on your Cost Allocation Report.
+AWS uses tags to organize resource costs on your Cost Allocation Report.

 The following diagram illustrates the concept.
 In the diagram, you've assigned tags to two Amazon EC2 instances, one called Cost Center and another called Stack.
 Each of the tags also has an associated value.